AltExpo at PorcFest 2015 Jun 22–28, Lancaster, NH.

 Therefore, if computing security deals with "what ifs", it’s because by the time the threats are more than "what ifs", it’s often too late to do anything but cry, if you’re still alive to cry.

 And so, computing security is a game of cat and mouse between defenders and attackers.
 The defender has the advantage of playing the first move: he decides what system he’ll use.
 But once he’s played his move, it’s too late to undo it — now the attacker may take advantage of the weaknesses in the system.
 If a computer is only for play, if all the data on it is public and reliably backed up, if there are no secrets, not even precious passwords, then it might be enough to wait for an attack, and fix things and cleanup after the fact — though even those emergency fixes are expensive.
-But if a computer stores private information, access codes to sensitive information, including banking or money in the form of bitcoins, then the attacker only has to win once to access it, whereas the defender has to win everytime.
+But if a computer stores private information, or access codes to sensitive information, including banking or money in the form of bitcoins, then the attacker only has to win once to access it, whereas the defender has to win everytime.

-In the above thought experiment, forcing people to use a technology that requires serious computing security discipline, when even professionals often fail at maintaining it, is a recipe for disaster.
+In the above thought experiment, forcing people to use a technology that requires serious computing security discipline, when even professionals often fail at maintaining it consistently, is a recipe for disaster.
 Providing a large homogeneous pool of victims is also a way to attract attackers.
 Presumably, to allow for affordable training and technical support, the large installation will have a monoculture of identical or mostly similar computing systems; by having a strong defense team, they can probably raise the barrier to break in for attackers; but no defense is impregnable, and once a single system is taken, by preying on a weak victim, blackmailing a user of illicit drug, bribing a traitor, or recruiting an accomplice, the monoculture means that the attackers will be able to leverage the knowledge they gain to develop reproducible attacks with which to penetrate a large number of systems, helped by the fact that none of today’s systems is designed for security.

 Though computing security uses the scientific method, with thought experiments, actual experiments, peer review, and challenges, in the end it is more art than science — because science quickly accumulates knowledge about a universe that is immutable or changes slowly; but the matter of the art of computing security changes with the art itself: the more elaborate the general knowledge of the defenders and the more sophisticated their defenses, the more elaborate the general knowledge of the attackers and the more sophisticated their attacks.
+(In other words, computing security is anti-inductive.)
 Hence, game-changing theories will solve entire classes of issues and eliminate some attacks for good; while game-changing attacks will subvert the hypotheses of previous theories and render some defenses hereby useless.
 It’s an arms race.
 A bit like in biology, where virus and immune systems constantly try to one up each other, except that viruses don’t design their attacks, they evolve them, which makes them both more resilient yet less sophisticated; modern man thus has a local advantage, thanks to immunization, quarantine, and modern medicine, whereby he can use global information when the viruses can only use local information (though in a massively parallel way).
 With biological viruses, it’s a battle of man against nature, of wits against brute force.
 But in computing security, it’s a battle of man against man, of wits against wits.
 The predators and the preys are all humans; and one can turn into the other.